 Since 2003, this annual award has been given to support travel to the Society for Investigative Dermatology (SID) Annual Meeting and participation in the concurrent CTCL Symposium.
 Due to the positive response of the initial award in 2011, we began offering a second award to an investigator presenting at the American Society of Hematology (ASH) Annual Meeting.

-Criteria for selection of the Young Investigator Award includes:
+Criteria for selection of the Young Investigator Award include:

-About Our 2016 American Society of Hematology Young Investigator Award Recipient
+About Our 2019 European Organization for Research and Treatment of Cancer (EORTC) Young Investigator Award Recipient

-About our 2017 Society of Investigative Dermatology Young Investigator Award Recipient
+2019 Society of Investigative Dermatology (SID) Young Investigator Award Recipients